-Radio 12v orange + radio harness Radio Ground BLACK/ white - radio harness Radio Ignition Class 2 Serial Data Radio Illumination N/A Factory Amp Turn-on pink + radio harness Power Antenna dk. green + radio harness LF Speaker +/- tan - gray +,- radio harness RF Speaker +/- lt. green - green +,- radio harness LR Speaker +/- brown - yellow +,- radio harness RR Speaker +/- blue - lt. blue +,- radio harness
+Radio 12v orange + radio harness Radio Ground BLACK/ white - radio harness Radio Ignition (Class 2 Serial Data) = means find a different accessory source elsewhere Radio Illumination N/A Factory Amp Turn-on pink + radio harness Power Antenna N/A LF Speaker +/- tan - gray +,- radio harness Notes: If equipped, the amplifier is under the center console.
+RF Speaker +/- lt. green - dk. green +,- radio harness LR Speaker +/- brown - yellow +,- radio harness RR Speaker +/- dk. blue - lt. blue +,- radio harness

 Most OnlineNewest Member

 Who's Online 123 Members, 2 Anonymous, 2,529 Guests (See full list)

 - C. Smith

 - Thomas M. Snyder II